 What we know about onsite clinics is sometimes outweighed by what we think we know.

 The Alliance recently gathered information about its members’ experiences with onsite clinics in an executive summary.
-It also surveyed Alliance members who do not currently participate in onsite clinics about their potential interest in offering this service to their employees.
+It also surveyed Alliance members who do not currently participate in a clinics about their potential interest in offering this service to their employees.

 |I don’t have space for a clinic.||A clinic can be launched in a small office.
 Some companies have used small modular units similar to “mobile homes” to provide clinic space.|